Next 2017 walk: Sat 4 November, 2pm.

 Meet: Central Library, St Peter’s Square.

-This tour about the awful events of the Peterloo Massacre, staying close to the site of St Peter’s Field where it took place, has been devised by Ed Glinert, political commentator with 30 years’ experience for various leading newspapers, magazines and publishers, who worked with Paul Foot on Private Eye.
+This tour about the appalling events of the Peterloo Massacre, staying close to the site of St Peter’s Field where it took place, has been devised by Ed Glinert, political commentator with 30 years’ experience for various leading newspapers, magazines and publishers, who worked with Paul Foot on Private Eye.

 We go into extraordinary detail, explaining not just the momentous events of the day itself, 16 August 1819, but bringing in the birth of the Manchester Guardian, the Cato Street Conspiracy, Tom Paine’s bones, the Six Acts – even Anthony Burgess.